Teaching English and Living in Brazil

-There are also many independent language schools, particularly in the larger towns and cities.
+There are also many independent language schools, particularly in larger towns and cities.

-At either franchises or independents you might teach in a classroom setting.
+At either franchises or independents, you might teach in a classroom setting.
 You should expect to teach students of varying ages and abilities.
-Many schools, particularly the independents, also have private students who seek classes either at home or at the office.
+Many schools, particularly the independents, also have private students seeking classes at home or the office.

-It’s easy to get started with schools if you are a native speaker.
-You will likely have to take a standardized test of grammar, but this should present little difficulty.
+It's easy to start with schools if you are a native speaker.
+You will likely have to take a standardized grammar test, but this should present little difficulty.
 No one will ask to see a work permit.
-(I’ll discuss visas in-depth a bit later.)
+(I'll discuss visas in-depth a bit later.)

-Do note that most schools will start you on a trial basis, initially giving you only a couple of classes, or one or two of their private students.
-So it’s common to work for more than one school, and this practice is accepted.
+Do note that most schools will start you on a trial basis, initially giving you only a few classes or one or two of their private students.
+So it's common to work for more than one school, and this practice is accepted.

-Most schools, franchise or independent, offer some sort of training — though the quality of that training varies.
+Most schools, franchise or independent, offer some training — though the quality of that training varies.
 Expect franchises to have more formal programs.
-Independents tend to be small — the owner may well be the office manager and teach classes as well — so teaching may amount to “ride along with me today.”
-However, you should receive some training, plus access to materials, and — importantly — students waiting to be taught.
+Independents tend to be small — the owner may be the office manager and teach classes, so teaching may amount to "ride along with me today."
+However, you should receive some training, access to materials, and — importantly — students who really want to learn English.

-Pay in Rio these days for private lessons is 60-70 reais per hour.
-In Sao Paulo, 90-125 reals or more is common depending upon experience (note that the conversion rate at the time of this writing is 2.5 reais to US$1, but is subject to change, so check before you arrive).
-Higher hourly pay is possible, and I think that as the Olympics near, we’ll see rates increase, perhaps significantly.
+Pay in Rio these days for private lessons is 75-100 reals per hour.
+In Sao Paulo, 90-125 reals or more is common depending upon experience (note that the conversion rate at the time of this writing is about 5 reals to US$1, but it is subject to change, so check before you arrive).
 However, the language school business is very competitive, and overhead limits what schools can pay.
 You can always negotiate.
-I would at least ask for travel expenses, which can significantly enhance your effective earnings.
+I would ask for travel expenses to significantly enhance your effective earnings.